Latin declension: Second-declension Greek nouns

 The second declension contains two types of masculine Greek nouns and one form of neuter Greek noun.
 These nouns are irregular only in the singular, as are their first-declension counterparts.
 Greek nouns in the second declension are derived from the Omicron declension.

 Some Greek nouns may also be declined as normal Latin nouns.
 For example, theātron can appear as theātrum.

 Irregular forms

 Deus

 The inflection of deus, deī ('god') is irregular.
 The vocative singular of deus is not attested in Classical Latin.
 In Ecclesiastical Latin the vocative of Deus ('God') is Deus.

 In poetry, -um may substitute -ōrum as the genitive plural ending.

 Virus

+Three words, although second declension neuter, end in -us.
+These are vulgus "common people, crowd", vīrus "slime, poison", and (borrowed from Greek) pelagus "sea".